Children are at an age where they need lots of love and encouragement to grow up into healthy young adults.

 I have a little bit more of the authoritative way of thinking that I would like, but it is definitely something that I'm working on.
 I do notice, however, when my kids are encouraged, they do act a tiny bit better.
 Just a little bit though.
 They will often revert back, which is why I'm trying to make a more consistent thing we do in the home.
 Which isn't always an easy thing to do when you have children with ADHD or ODD.
 You need to encourage them to develop their own thoughts and opinions.

 So here are a few ways you could use to encourage your children.

-- Acknowledge their efforts.
-Most of the time, when we give our children household responsibilities we always forget to let them know that they have done a great job in it.
+- Most of the time, when we give our children household responsibilities we always forget to let them know that they have done a great job on it.
 If they didn’t perform their task very well, don’t go straight for the negative criticism.
 Tell them that they did put in a good effort and give a suggestion in a positive manner.
 A suggestion given in a kind tone will be taken more positively by your child

 When they have done something great, remember to thank them

 - This is positive reinforcement and will make them proud of the good things that have done.
 In addition, you are also cultivating good manners in your children by being a good role model yourself.